IBM/AutoMLPipeline.jl/docs/src/man/metaensembles.md

 most optimal learner in a group of learners included in each argument based on certain selection criteria.

-The BestLearner accepts the following arguments:
+The BestLearner accepts the following arguments wrapped in `Dictionary` type argument:
 - `:selection_function` ->  Function
 - `:score_type`         -> Real
 - `:partition_generator` -> Function